THE LONG HORSE RIDE – BEIJING TO LONDON AND BEYOND.

 On April 7th 2010 we set off again from Jiayuguan to cross the Gobi desert and the Tian Shan mountains, reaching the Chinese/Kazakh border at Korgas on June 11th 2010.
 In doing so we have successfully completed the China stage.

-Megan with Bajiu and Zorbee
+Megan with Bajiu and Zorbee arriving at

 the Chinese border post, Korgan.